Meet the four

 Hội An, Việt Nam

 Home, for now.
-A yellow town between rice paddies and the sea.
+Between rice paddies and the sea.
 The longest we've been anywhere in fourteen months.

 Onward · ??